Vellalar: Sri Lanka

 The Vellalars of Sri Lanka have been chronicled in the Yalpana Vaipava Malai and other historical texts of the Jaffna kingdom.
 They form half of the Sri Lankan Tamil population and are the major husbandmen, involved in tillage and cattle cultivation.
 Local Sri Lankan literature, such as the Kailiyai Malai, an account on Kalinga Magha, narrates the migration of Vellala Nattar chiefs from the Coromandel Coast to Sri Lanka.

 Their dominance rose under Dutch rule and they formed one of the colonial political elites of the island.

 In Jainism

 At present, most of the Tamil Jains are from the Vellalar social group.
 Also, the Saiva Velaalar sect are originally believed to have been Jainas before they embraced Hinduism.
 The Tamil Jains refer to the Saiva Velaalar as nīr-pūci-nayinārs or nīr-pūci-vellalars meaning the vellalars who left Jainism by smearing the sacred ash or (tiru)-nīru.
 While some of the Jains assign this conversion to the period of the Bhakti movement in Tamil nadu others link it to a conflict with a ruler of the Vijayanagar empire in the 15th century.
 The villages and areas settled by the Saiva Velaalar even now have a small number of Jaina families and inscriptional evidence indicate that these were earlier Jaina settlements as is evident by the existence of old Jaina temples.

+In Christianity

+A segment of the Vellalar community in Tamil Nadu and Sri Lanka embraced Christianity during the 16th–19th centuries under European colonial influence.
+These Christian Vellalars maintained their traditional social prominence, often serving as lay leaders in churches or intermediaries between missionaries and local communities.
+Scholars note that missionary efforts often accommodated Vellalar social prestige to ease conversions, resulting in hybrid identities that preserved caste hierarchies within Christian frameworks.